Cost-Aware Model Orchestration for LLM-based Systems: Empirical analysis of current LLM-based orchestrators

-\textbf{Suboptimal Model Selection.} Even when an LLM correctly identifies a task type, it can still make suboptimal decisions when selecting a model from the candidate list.
-We observed two main issues with LLM-based model selection: (1) a strong bias toward more popular models when model metadata contains popularity metrics, such as HuggingFace model card likes, and (2) overreliance on the LLM’s internalized knowledge about models when such metadata is missing from model descriptions.
-We discuss both issues in the following subsections.
+\textbf{Even with correct task identification, LLM orchestrators still systematically choose suboptimal models.} We observed two main issues with LLM-based model selection: (1) a strong bias towards more popular models when model metadata contains popularity metrics, such as HuggingFace model card likes, and (2) overreliance on the LLM’s internalized knowledge about models when such metadata is missing from model descriptions.
+We substantiate these findings below via selection-frequency distributions across four datasets (Figure~\ref{fig:name-only-selections}, Appendix~\ref{app:model-selection}) and accuracy/energy profiling of all candidates (Appendix~\ref{app:models-profiling}).